Please contact Vires Velo for all bike fitting enquires on 01953 687330

 Fuel

 As with any endurance event, it is normally a lack of nutrition where people struggle and thus hit the wall or bonk!
 The day before you want to make sure you are hydrated and have eaten a reasonable amount (no need to go mad).
-The morning of the event you want to have a good amount of carbs to set you up before you start then make sure you eat little and often which wants to start before you feel hungry otherwise it will be too late!
+On the morning of the event, you want to have a good amount of carbs to set you up before you start.
+Then make sure you eat little and often which wants to start before you feel hungry, otherwise, it will be too late!
 You can pack pockets with flapjacks and bars.

 Ride sensibly and efficiently